Mochi Making Class in Tokyo

 Learn how to make 4 types of traditional Japanese sweets using mochi rice cake

-Make traditional sweets including, strawberry daifuku, dango, warabimochi and savory isobe mochi,
+Make traditional sweets including strawberry daifuku, dango and savory isobe mochi, and enjoy mochi ice cream and warabimochi made by your host

-Enjoy the beautiful mochi treats that you’ve made with matcha green tea that you will make yourself
+Enjoy the beautiful mochi treats that you’ve made with green tea.

 Experience Details